iagomoliv/ee-convert/README.md

 pip install -r requirements.txt
 ```

+## Usage

 ### Prepare images

 Copy the images you want to convert into the `input` folder.

-## Usage

-After installation, you can run the project with:
+Now you can convert the images with:

 ```bash
 python main.py